imsjp/poe-tools/content/docs/trademacros/index.md

 - Pressing `Ctrl+D` while hovering over an item will allow you to price check the item.

--Pressing 'Shift+Space' will open the tool's in-game overlay where you'll find the settings.
+- Pressing `Shift+Space` will open the tool's in-game overlay where you'll find the settings.

 -
 -